grpc/proposal/A36-xds-for-servers.md

 XdsServer will use the normal `XdsClient` to communicate with the xDS server.
-There is no default value for `server_listener_resource_name_template` so if it is not present in the bootstrap then server creation or start will fail.
+There is no default value for `server_listener_resource_name_template` so if it is not present in the bootstrap then server creation or start will fail or the XdsServer will become "not serving".
 The XdsServer will pass the listening address (commonly using a wildcard IP address, like `::` or `0.0.0.0`) to a new XdsClient API to start a watch for a `envoy.config.listener.v3.Listener` resource.
 XdsClient will perform the `%s` replacement if the token is present and watch the corresponding listener resource.
 No special character handling of the template or its replacement is performed.
 For example, with an address of `[::]:80` and a template of `grpc/server?xds.resource.listening_address=%s`, the resource name would be `grpc/server?xds.resource.listening_address=[::]:80`.

-The xDS-returned Listener must have an [`address`][Listener.address] that matches the listening address provided.
+To be useful, the xDS-returned Listener must have an [`address`][Listener.address] that matches the listening address provided.
 The Listener's `address` would be a TCP `SocketAddress` with matching `address` and `port_value`.
-The XdsClient must NACK the resource if the address does not match.
-The xDS client must also NACK the resource if `Listener.listener_filters` is non-empty.
+The XdsClient must be "not serving" if the address does not match.

+The xDS client must NACK the Listener resource if `Listener.listener_filters` is non-empty.

+### FilterChainMatch

-Although `FilterChain.filters`s will not be observed initially, the `FilterChain` contains data that may be used like TLS configuration in `transport_socket`.
+Although `FilterChain.filters`s will not be used as part of this gRFC, the `FilterChain` contains data that may be used like TLS configuration in `transport_socket`.
 When looking for a FilterChain, the standard matching logic must be used.
 Each `filter_chain_match` of the repeated